Published at: 2025-10-30

 picture coming soon:

-3. Creating a Bin
+3. Creating a New Bin

 picture coming soon:

-- A bin is a Sub-object of a Warehouse.
+• Bin is a Sub-object of Warehouse.

 picture coming soon:

-- No inventory validation is required during inbound.
+• No Inventory validation is required during inbound.

 picture coming soon: